diegofornalha/Stackbit_2/content/pages/blog/post-one.md

 ---
-title: How I started a startup 🚀
+title: "How I started a startup \U0001F680"
 colors: colors-a
 layout: PostLayout
 date: '2021-06-28'
 author: content/data/team/doris-soto.json
-excerpt: >-
-  More context that may or may not be helpful
+excerpt: More context that may or may not be helpful
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image1.jpg